 This standard is effective beginning 1 January 2021.
-Qatar Central Bank ("QCB") had issued a circular No. 0001291/2021 dated 11 April 2021, requesting Islamic banks in Qatar to perform an impact assessment for FAS 32 adoption on the Group's financial statements for the year ending 31 December 2021 and any relevant indicators and regulatory ratios.
-The Islamic banks in Qatar are in the process of complying with the requirements of QCB.
-The Implementation of the standard will be made in line with the instructions of QCB.
+Qatar Central Bank ("QCB") has issued a circular No. 0001291/2021 dated 11 April 2021, requesting Islamic banks in Qatar to perform an impact assessment for FAS 32 adoption on the Group's financial statements for the year ended 31 December 2021 and any relevant indicators and regulatory ratios.
+The Islamic Banks in Qatar are in the process of complying with the requirements of QCB.
+The implementation of the standard will be in line with the instructions of QCB.

 The Group has performed an impact assessment during the period and has submitted to QCB.
-According to the impact assessment made the Group would have recognised Right of Use of Assets and Iajarah liabilities amounting to QR 61.8 million and QR 61.8 million respectively as at 1 January 2021 and QR 44.7 million and QR 44.7 million respectively as at 31 December 2021.
-The impact on income statement and cash flow statement for the year is immaterial to the operations of the Group.
+According to the impact assessment, the Group would have to recognized Right of Use Assets and Ijarah Liabilities of approximately QR 44 million on 31 December 2021.
+The impact on the income statement and cash flow statement is unlikely to be material to the operations of the Group.